Employer of Record

 Family and Personal Considerations

-- Family Members: Dependents wishing to reside in Morocco must obtain residence permits.
-Applications can be submitted once the main applicant has their permit.
-Spouses or dependents seeking employment need separate work permits.
+• Family Members: Dependents wishing to reside in Morocco must obtain the appropriate residence documentation.
+Spouses or dependents seeking employment need separate work authorization.

-- Driver’s Permits: Foreigners can drive with their foreign driver’s license for one year after obtaining a residence permit.
-Moroccan driver’s licenses are required thereafter.
+• Driver’s Permits: Foreigners can generally drive with their foreign driver’s license for a limited period, after which local conversion or a Moroccan driver’s license may be required depending on the rules that apply to their nationality and status.

 EOR Solutions in Morocco